 Have you noticed your home isn’t heating as well as it once did?
-It may be time to check your furnace flue.
+Before you call an expert for for furnace repairs, take a step back because may be time to check your furnace flue.

 Your furnace flue is an exhaust stack, which vents carbon monoxide safely away from the inside of your home.
 It’s made from galvanized metal, which can rust and corrode over time.